FazilMammadli/ChatPDF/README.md

 ```

 ## 🚀 Usage Guide
--Upload multiple PDFs to the app.
+- Upload multiple PDFs to the app.
--Click "Process" to extract and chunk text.
+- Click "Process" to extract and chunk text.
--Ask questions in natural language.
+- Ask questions in natural language.
--AI chatbot will provide accurate answers from PDFs.
+- AI chatbot will provide accurate answers from PDFs.

 ## 📊 Future Enhancements
 🔹 Real-time Camera OCR for PDFs 📷